The logarithmic Picard group and its tropicalization: The logarithmic Picard group

-Locally in $S$, we can choose a surjection from a finitely generated free abelian group $A$ onto $H_1(\frak X)$.
-This induces an embedding $\Hom(H_1(\frak X), \ologGm) \to \Hom(A, \ologGm)$, which is a product of copies of $\ologGm$.
+Locally in $S$, we can choose a surjection from a finitely generated free abelian group $A$ onto $H_1(\tropfont X)$.
+This induces an embedding $\Hom(H_1(\tropfont X), \ologGm) \to \Hom(A, \ologGm)$, which is a product of copies of $\ologGm$.
 Applying Proposition~\ref{prop:ologGm-zero} on each copy, we get the result. \end{proof}

 \begin{corollary} Let $S$ be a logarithmic scheme and let $X$ be a proper, vertical logarithmic curve over $S$.
-Then the zero section of $\LogPic(X/S)$ is representable by affine logarithmic schemes of finite type. \end{corollary} \begin{proof} We use the exact sequence from Theorem~\ref{thm:trop-ex-seq}.
-By Lemma~\ref{lem:trop-diag-ft}, the map from $\Pic^{[0]}(X/S)$ to $\LogPic^0(X/S)$ is representable by affine logarithmic schemes of finite type.
+Then the zero section of $\LogPic(X/S)$ is representable by logarithmic schemes that are of finite type and, \'etale-locally in $S$, affine over $H_1(\tropfont X) \mathop\times_S \LogPic(X/S)$, where $\tropfont X$ is the tropicalization of $X$. \end{corollary} \begin{proof} We use the exact sequence from Theorem~\ref{thm:trop-ex-seq}.
+By Lemma~\ref{lem:trop-diag-ft}, the map from $\Pic^{[0]}(X/S)$ to $\LogPic^0(X/S)$ is representable by logarithmic schemes of finite type and affine over $H_1(\tropfont X)$.
 But the zero section of $\Pic^{[0]}(X/S)$ is a closed embedding because $\Pic^{[0]}(X/S)$ is separated and schematic over $S$; in particular, it is affine and of finite type.
-We deduce that the zero section of $\LogPic(X/S)$ is affine and of finite type. \end{proof}
+We deduce that the zero section of $\LogPic(X/S)$ is of finite type and is affine over $H_1(\tropfont X)$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:diag}] The diagonal of $\LogPic(X/S)$ is the base change of the embedding of the zero section, so it is sufficient to demonstrate that the embedding of the zero section is finite.
-We have seen that it is affine and of finite type in Corollary~\ref{cor:affine-ft}.
-On the other hand, it also satisfies the valuative criterion for properness by Corollary~\ref{cor:valcrit}.
-We conclude that it is finite, as requried. \end{proof}
+We have seen that it is of finite type in Corollary~\ref{cor:affine-ft}.
+Corollary~\ref{cor:affine-ft} also shows that it is affine over an algebraic space that is \'etale over $S$.
+In particular, it has affine fibers.
+But it also satisfies the valuative criterion for properness by Corollary~\ref{cor:valcrit}.
+Therefore the fibers are both affine and proper, hence are finite.
+Since the zero section is also of finite type, it is therefore quasifinite.
+A quasifinite separated morphism is schematic \cite[Tag 03XX]{stacks-project}, so the zero section is schematic.
+Since it is quasifinite and proper, it is finite \cite[Tag 02LS]{stacks-project}. \end{proof}

 \begin{corollary} For each integer $d$, the sheaf $\LogPic^d(X/S)$ and the stack $\bLogPic^d(X/S)$ are proper over $S$. \end{corollary} \begin{proof} We have shown that $\LogPic^d(X/S)$ has finite diagonal by Theorem~\ref{thm:diag}, is bounded by Corollary~\ref{cor:log-bdd}, and satisfies the valuative criterion by Theorem~\ref{thm:valcrit}.
 The properness of $\bLogPic^d(X/S)$ follows because it is a gerbe banded by the proper group $\logGm$ over $\LogPic^d(X/S)$. \end{proof}